Pets itch when they have fleas. But your pet will be especially miserable if she happens to be allergic to the tiny pests.

 This makes matters worse -- leading to hair loss, raw skin, scabs, even infections.
 "Affected pets feel bad, look horrible, and often develop a severe staph infection, which could even kill the animal if it becomes very deep and widespread," Miller says.

-If your pet gets a bacterial or yeast infection from his flea allergy, he might need to take antibiotics or an antifungal medication.
-And if he’s especially miserable, he might also need an anti-itch remedy such as an antihistamine or steroids.
+If your pet gets a bacterial or yeast infection from her flea allergy, she might need to take antibiotics or an antifungal medication.
+And if she’s especially miserable, she might also need an anti-itch remedy such as an antihistamine or steroids.

 Like people, pets can be allergic to mold spores, pollen, and dust mites.
 Animals with those allergies often struggle with fleas, too.
 What they are actually reacting to is the flea’s saliva, which contains all sorts of irritating things that can stir up the immune system.
 Cats tend to be a little less allergic in general than dogs.
 Certain dog breeds, such as terriers, Labradors, and golden retrievers, seem to be especially allergy prone, Cain says.